burningpony/Credence_Goods/README.md

 -Re enable Heroku hosting to credence goods app.
 Will forward www route along once determined.

 -Some payment tweaks (subtract expenses for part 1)

-#### Schema

-I am attaching the database to schema outline what can be configured on the group as well as what data is currently getting captured.
-I believe all extraneous fields have been removed, will be verifying this statement.

 #### Routes